uber/Cadence-Docs/src/blog/_posts/2024-07-11-yearly-roadmap-update.md

 ### Self Serve Operations

 Certain Cadence operations are performed through admin CLI operations.
-However, these should be able to be done via users themselves.
+However, these should be able to be done via Cadence UI by users.
 Admins shouldn’t need to be involved in every step or the checks they validate should be able to be automated.
 This is what the initiative is about including domain registration, auth/authz onboarding or adding new search attributes but it’s not limited to these operations.

 ### Cost Estimation